JoseSustaita/node-api-challenge/README.md

   Middleware is a bridge between software.
 It is able to intercept the code that is running and then dependent on that execute another piece of code.
 Ex.
 State management middleware

 - [ ] Describe a Resource?
+      This is usually an object that can be used to send up as a response in an api.

 - [ ] What can the API return to help clients know if a request was successful?